wiredmatt/prometeo-cli/README.md

 ### Building the binaries

-Make sure you have rust installed in your system, if you don't get it from [here](https://www.rust-lang.org/tools/install).
+Make sure you have rust installed in your system, if you don't, get it from [here](https://www.rust-lang.org/tools/install).

 #### For host OS

-You can simply run `cargo build -r`,
+You can simply run `cargo build -r`

 #### For any other OS

 Check out [cross](https://github.com/cross-rs/cross)

-As my host OS is Arch Linux (btw), in order to build for Windows I had to use the following command:
+For example, as my host OS is Arch Linux (btw), I had to use the following command to make a build for Windows:

 `cross build --target x86_64-pc-windows-gnu`